-i) Title IX Coordinator.
-Arkansas Tech University's Title IX Coordinator is Jennifer Fleming, whose office is in Room 212 of the Administration Building.
-Ms. Fleming may be contacted during business hours (8:00 a.m. to 5:00 p.m., Monday through Friday) by phone at (479) 498-6020 or by email at ifleming@atu.edu.
-As the Title IX Coordinator for Arkansas Tech University, Ms. Fleming receives and investigates reports of discrimination, including sexual misconduct.
+i.
+Title IX Coordinator.
+Arkansas Tech University's Title IX Coordinator is Amy Pennington, whose office is in Suite 233 of the Doc Bryan Student Services Center.
+Ms. Pennington may be contacted during business hours (8 a.m. to 5 p.m., Monday through Friday) by telephone at (479) 968-0407 or by email at apennington@atu.edu.
+As the Title IX Coordinator for Arkansas Tech University, Ms. Pennington receives, investigates, and supervises investigators reviewing reports of discrimination, including sexual misconduct.
 The Title IX Coordinator has ultimate oversight responsibility for handling Title IX-related complaints and for identifying and addressing any patterns or systematic problems involving Sexual Misconduct.
 The Title IX Coordinator is available to meet with individuals who are involved with or concerned about issues or University processes, incidents, patterns, or problems related to Sexual Misconduct on campus or in University programs.
 All allegations involving Sexual Misconduct should be directed to the Title IX Coordinator or other designated University individuals or offices as outlined herein.
 More information about the investigation process can be found in Article IV below.
 The Title IX Coordinator may designate the Deputy Title IX Coordinator to serve in her stead for any requirements contained in this policy.

-Deputy Title IX Coordinator.
-Arkansas Tech University's Deputy Title IX Coordinators are is Amy Anderson, whose telephone number is (479) 498-6071, her email address is aanderson41@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville, Arkansas and Susie Nicholson, whose telephone number is (479) 964-3230, her email is snicholson@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville.
+ii.
+Deputy Title IX Coordinators.
+Arkansas Tech University's Deputy Title IX Coordinators are Will Cooper, whose telephone number is (479) 968-0334, his email address is wcooper@atu.edu, or he may be contacted in person at Suite 233 in the Doc Bryan Student Services Center, 1605 Coliseum Drive, Russellville, Arkansas, Susie Nicholson, whose telephone number is (479) 964-3230, her email address is snicholson@atu.edu or she may be contacted in person at Tucker Coliseum, 1604 Coliseum Drive, Russellville, Arkansas, and Stacy Galbo, whose telephone number is (479) 964-0583 ext.
+4714, her email address is sgalbo2@atu.edu or she may contacted in person at Suite 233 in the Doc Bryan Student Services Center, 1605 Coliseum Drive, Russellville, Arkansas.

-Deputy Title IX Coordinator.
-Arkansas Tech University, Ozark Campus' Deputy Title IX Coordinator is Tanya Martin, whose telephone number is (479) 508-3307, email at tmartin31@atu.edu, or in person at Room 154 of the Technology & Academic Support Building, 1700 Helberg Lane, Ozark, Arkansas.
+iii.
+Deputy Title IX Coordinator-Ozark Campus.
+Arkansas Tech University Ozark Campus' Deputy Title IX Coordinator is Mitzi Reano, whose telephone number is (479) 667-2117 ext.
+6540, her email address is mreano@atu.edu, or she may be contacted in person at Room 154 of the Technology & Academic Support Building, 1700 Helberg Lane, Ozark, Arkansas.

-- (ii) Public Safety.
-The Arkansas Tech University Public Safety Department is located at 1508 N. Boulder Avenue on the Russellville campus.
-The Public Safety Department is also available by phone at (479) 968-0222.
-Public Safety officers are available 24 hours a day, seven days a week. - Public Safety Ozark Campus.
+iv.
+Public Safety.
+The Arkansas Tech University Public Safety Department is located at 716 N. El Paso Avenue on the Russellville campus.
+The Public Safety Department is also available by telephone at (479) 968-0222.
+Public Safety officers are available 24 hours a day, 7 days a week.

+v.
+Public Safety - Ozark Campus.
 The Arkansas Tech University Public Safety Department for the Ozark Campus is located at 1700 Helberg Lane, Collegiate Center, Room 100C.
-The Public Safety Officer is Mr. David Spicer and is available by phone at (479) 508-3359, Monday thru Friday, 8:00 a.m. to 5:00 p.m. - (iii) Human Resources Office.
-The Human Resources Office is located in Browning Hall Brown Hall, Suite 434.
-The Human Resources Office is available during business hours (8:00 a.m. to 5:00 p.m., Monday through Friday) by phone at (479) 968-0396.
+The Public Safety Officer is David Spicer, available by telephone at (479) 508-3359, Monday through Friday, 8 a.m. to 5 p.m.

+vi.
+Human Resources Office.
+The Human Resources Office is located in Brown Hall, Suite 434.
+The Human Resources Office is available during business hours (8 a.m. to 5 p.m., Monday through Friday) by telephone at (479) 968-0396.